fitzgeraldc7ATWIT/CloudComputing_Lab1/README.md

 4.In the terminal build the docker container using "docker compose up --build"<br/>
 5.Open a new terminal and and enter "python cli.py".<br/>
 6.Enter in the terminal the query that you would like to try out, e.g. "q3" or any "q#" up to 15.<br/>

+# CloudComputing_Lab8 <br/>
+Local Cloud Services<br/>

+Using Docker Compose Implement a Shared File System using MinIO<br/>

+Using Docker Compose Implement an Email Server using Postfix<br/>

+Using Docker Compose Implement Shared Memory using Redis<br/>

+Using your Python Command Line Driver Demonstrate that you can programmatically access all of these services<br/>

+How to run: <br/>
+1.Download or clone the git repository. <br/>
+2.Open the project with pycharm(or another text editor), and ensure docker is open. <br/>
+3.Navigate to the Lab8 folder using "cd Lab8/" in the terminal<br/>
+4.In the terminal build the docker container using "docker compose up --build"<br/>
+5.Open a new terminal and and enter "python lab8.py".<br/>
+6.Click on the links to access the MinIO UI and Mailhog email UI.<br/>